Vespertine112/dotfiles/README.md

 -> zsh for shell

 # Notes
--> use xrandr for refresh rates
--> If using polybar themes, you need to install mpd
--> Need ttf-icomoon-feather for polybar!
+-> Fonts are stored in misc/fonts, need to be installed to ~/.fonts then fc-cache -fv

 # TODO:
 -> Implement polybar weather and better themeing